9 Common Types of Ants in Florida

 Pavement Ants

-Pavement ants, as you can probably guess, build their colonies in cracks in sidewalks, driveways, and foundations.
+As you can probably guess, Pavement ants build their colonies in cracks in sidewalks, driveways, and foundations.
 They have the capability to bite but rarely ever do.
 Pavement ants have a large appetite that includes:

 • Meat